Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

   other communication, behavioral controllers, or DDR Memory.
 * The Block RAM holds MicroBlaze Instructions and Data.

-The Block RAMis dual-ported: One port connected to the MicroBlaze Instruction and Data ports; The other port is connected to the ARM® Cortex®-A9 processor for communication.
+The Block RAM is dual-ported: One port connected to the MicroBlaze Instruction and Data ports; The other port is connected to the ARM® Cortex®-A9 processor for communication.